-Year Year Ended December 31,
+Yea Year Ended December 31,

-2022 2021 2020
+2023 2022 2021

-Dollar-based net revenue retention rate 107 % 109 % 106 %
+Dollar-based net revenue retention rate 106 % 107 % 109 %

-Number of customers 4,188 3,825 3,433
+Number of customers 4,398 4,188 3,825

-Number of users 366,522 328,389 291,873
+Number of users 386,814 366,522 328,389

 Dollar-based net revenue retention rate.
 We believe that dollar-based net revenue retention rate is an important metric to measure the long-term value of customer agreements and our ability to retain and grow our relationships with existing customers over time.
 We calculate dollar-based net revenue retention rate as the implied monthly subscription and support revenue at the end of a period for the base set of customers from which we generated subscription revenue in the year prior to the calculation, divided by the implied monthly subscription and support revenue one year prior to the date of calculation for that same customer base.
-This calculation does not reflect implied monthly subscription and support revenue for new customers added during the one-year period but does include the effect of customers who terminated during the period.
+This calculation does not reflect implied monthly subscription and support revenue one year prior.
 We define implied monthly subscription and support revenue as the total amount of minimum subscription and support revenue contractually committed to, under each of our customer agreements over the entire term of the agreement, divided by the number of months in the term of the agreement.
-At December 31, 2022, our dollar-based net revenue retention rate decreased primarily due to foreign currency headwinds and slower net growth in existing customer accounts.
+At December 31, 2023, our dollar-based net revenue retention rate declined marginally from the year ended December 31, 2022 due to a more moderate pace of acquiring customer accounts.
 Our ability to maximize the lifetime value of our customer relationships will depend, in part, on the willingness of the customer to purchase additional user licenses and products from us.
 We rely on our customer success and sales teams to support and grow our existing customers by maintaining high customer satisfaction and educating the customer on the value all our products provide.

 Number of customers.
 We believe that our ability to expand our customer base is an indicator of our market penetration and the growth of our business.
 We define a customer as a company that contributes to our subscription and support revenue as of the measurement date.
 In situations where an organization has multiple subsidiaries or divisions, each entity that is invoiced as a separate entity is treated as a separate customer.
 However, where an existing customer requests its invoice be divided for the sole purpose of restructuring its internal billing arrangement without any incremental increase in revenue, such customer continues to be treated as a single customer.
-For the years ended December 31, 2022, 2021 and 2020, no single customer accounted for more than 10% of our total revenues.
+For the years ended December 31, 2023, 2022, and 2021, no single customer accounted for more than 10% of our total revenues.

 Number of users.
 Since our customers generally pay fees based on the number of users of our platform within their organization, we believe the total number of users is an indicator of the growth of our business.
-While the fees for the majority of the products we sell are userbased, we are seeing an increasing volume of transactions for our non-user based strategic products, such as Transaction Matching, Intercompany, and BlackLine Cash Application.
+While the fees for the majority of the products we sell are userbased, we are seeing an increasing volume of transactions for our non-user based strategic products, such as EIPP, Transaction Matching, Intercompany, and BlackLine Cash Application.